 The core of a student’s work in English consists of supervisions in small groups, usually involving two undergraduates meeting with a supervisor to discuss an essay each week.
-Supervisions are arranged by the Directors of Studies with appropriate specialists from across the University.
+Supervisions are arranged by the Directors of Studies and are taught by the College’s English Fellows as well as appropriate specialists from across the University.

 |Typical Offer Conditions